majohdezo/Fluid_Simulation/README.md

 - Emitter size (int)
 - Factor movement (float)

+The factor movement changes the period of the movement.
+The bigger your factor is, the faster the fluid will move.

 After adding the emitters you will introduce the number of objects you want in the scene.
 As you did with the emitters you will first need to write on a single line the `Number of objects` you want on the scene.Afte this line,  you will introduce the object's settings.
 Each object settings should be on a different line.
 Values required for each one:
 - X position (int)
 - Y position (int)